 Step 2 - Evaluate the level of risk associated with each identified hazard

-The risk calculation is based on the severity of damage/injury that could occur, and the probability of it happening (Table 1).
-To calculate the risk, use the Risk Matrix (Table 1) and the formula below.
+The risk calculation is based on the severity of damage/injury that could occur, and the probability of it happening.
+To calculate, use the Risk Matrix (Table 1) and the formula below.

 Risk = Severity (S) * Probability (P)